Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.2.01 =
+* Updated Bootstrap used in back end to version 4.6.1.
+* New: Added new checkboxes to toggle form title and description visibility.
+The form preview page will no longer always show title and description by default, and will use these checkboxes instead.
+* Fix: In-Theme Previews trigger a fatal error in WordPress 5.9.1.
+* Fix: Checkbox fields were appearing as broken vertical lines when using the Enfold theme.
+* Fix: A deprecation message was occasionally logged in PHP8 when trying to decode null values.

 = 5.2 =
 * Increased WP version requirement to 5.2.
 * New: Added a new Embed Form modal and a new Embed button that appears in the form builder and form settings pages beside Preview and Update.
 Now a form can be embedded into a new page or an existing page with just a few clicks.